 Corned beef brisket here in the States are sold with spice packets.
 I made my own spice blend.
 Then, I simmered the corned beef in tamarind broth, or sinigang to Filipinos.
 This is a hearty dish that is best for big family gatherings.
 I used the Instant Pot which cut cooking time in more than half.
 As soon as the soft, succulent corned beef slices and vegetables were in the tart broth, the gastronomic experience was well worth the wait.

-Instant Pot Corned Beef Sinigang - Brisket in Tamarind Broth with Vegetables
+Corned Beef Sinigang - Brisket in Tamarind Stew - Instant Pot + Stovetop

 For Spice Blend

 - 1 Tablespoon mustard seeds

 - 3 pieces bay leaves crumbled

 - 1 Tablespoon whole cloves